-Spend the afternoon testing your own athletic prowess at Skywild, a treetop adventure park adjacent to the Greensboro Science Center.
-At Skywild, you’ll be challenged to climb, jump, swing and zip line your way through a course of obstacles strung high in the trees.
+Spend the afternoon testing your own athletic prowess at SKYWILD, a treetop adventure park adjacent to the Greensboro Science Center.
+At SKYWILD, you’ll be challenged to climb, jump, swing and zip line your way through a course of obstacles strung high in the trees.
 If that’s too wild for you, or if you’d rather relax closer to the ground, you could always catch a Greensboro Grasshoppers Minor League Baseball game, provided they’re in town.

 Day 3: Where Racing Lives

 Get on the road early to head to the Charlotte area, and stop by the 1950s-themed Punchy’s Diner in Concord for breakfast.
-This spot is popular among race fans for its big portions and for a special menu item, Earnhardt’s Favorite Sandwich (lettuce, tomato and Miracle Whip).
-After you’ve eaten your fill, make your way to Uptown Charlotte to the NASCAR Hall of Fame.
+This spot is popular among race fans for its big portions and special menu item, Earnhardt’s Favorite Sandwich (lettuce, tomato and Miracle Whip).
+After you’ve eaten your fill, make your way to to Uptown Charlotte to the NASCAR Hall of Fame.

 The NASCAR Hall of Fame is a sight every motorsports fan should see.
 The showpiece is the Glory Road exhibit.
 This collection of 18 race-used cars surrounds the Great Hall on a “roadbed” that shows the style and grade of tracks from NASCAR’s not-too-distant past to its present.
 You can trace the evolution of the sport through the road and the car styles, and it truly is an impressive display.